openhwgroup/cva6/docs/04_cv32a65x/design/source/cv32a6_execute.rst

 lsu_bypass
 ----------

-The LSU bypass makes the connection between the issue stage and the load/store units.
-It is used as a buffer for the issued instructions when the store unit or the load unit are not available immediately.
+The LSU bypass is a FIFO which keeps instructions from the issue stage when the store unit or the load unit are not available immediately.

 .. include:: port_lsu_bypass.rst